 Shop REI's selection of cycling footwear.

-Wool is a popular alternative to socks made out of synthetic materials (such as polyester or polypropylene) for summer or winter riding.
-It is not only wicking, quick-drying (for summer) and insulating (for winter), but it does an exceptional job of insulating while wet, which is perfect for those who enjoy the occasional stream crossing or unexpected rainstorm.
+Merino wool is a popular alternative to synthetics for summer or winter riding.
+It not only wicks moisture and dries fast, it insulates even while wet—perfect for the occasional stream crossing or unexpected rainstorm.

 Shop REI's selection of bike socks.